 and then there’s PHP!

 It’s true you can absolutely make a website without PHP.
-But given this language is used for WordPress, the Content Management System (CMS) that powers over 25% of all websites on the internet, it certainly has pulling power in its own right.
+But this language is used for WordPress, the Content Management System (CMS) that powers over 25% of all websites on the internet.
+So it certainly has pulling power in its own right.

-As well as business leaders being busy souls, they’re also usually ready to take the reigns and ‘just get it done’, as well as proactive in learning and building their own skills.
-For that reason many businesses leaders reading this may well ask ‘if it’s this simple, can I learn to code myself?’
+As well as business leaders being busy souls, they’re also usually ready to take the reigns and ‘just get it done’.
+Alongside being proactive in learning and building their own skills.
+For that reason many business leaders reading this may well ask ‘if it’s this simple, can I learn to code myself?’
 Of course you can! – but there are some caveats here as it’s not that simple.

-For those who have a vibrant and active digital life – think frequent bloggers, marketers, and social media wunderkinds – there is absolutely an advantage in learning to code for yourself.
+For those who’ve a big digital life – frequent bloggers, marketers, and social media wunderkinds – there’s absolutely an advantage in learning to code.
 More widely, learning programming generally is A+.
 It not only teaches you a useful and practical skill, but hones your mind in a way of practical and logical thinking.

-It is also very time consuming.
+It’s also very time-consuming.
 And frustrating.
-And especially when something is not working for some reason and you have a deadline for the site to go live.
+Especially when something is not working for some reason and you have a deadline for the site to go live.
 It is this view of a deadline that is a really useful indicator here.

 If you want to build a new site or update your existing site in future, and have time to spare?
 Go for it and learn programming.
 If your new business is set to take off next month?
 Hire a web developer.